UK health minister doesn't rule out new COVID restrictions before Christmas | Health

 - United Kingdom

+The number of confirmed Omicron cases recorded across the country was 37,101 as of 1800 GMT on Dec.
+18, the UK Health Security Agency said on Sunday, up by more than 12,000 cases from 24 hours earlier.
+Twelve people believed to have had the Omicron variant had died as of Friday.
+Javid said the actual number of Omicron infections was likely to be a lot higher.

-The number of all new COVID-19 cases reported in official data on Saturday was 90,418.
-Cases were up 44.4% over the seven days to Dec.
-18 compared with the previous week.
+The number of all new COVID-19 cases reported in official data on Sunday was 82,886, up 51.9% over the seven days to Dec.
+19 compared with the previous week.
 Javid said the government believed around 60% of new COVID-19 cases in England were now Omicron.

-London Mayor Sadiq Khan said he thought new restrictions were inevitable otherwise the health service would be on the verge of collapse under the joint pressures of staff shortages and increased hospitalizations.
+London Mayor Sadiq Khan said he thought new restrictions were inevitable otherwise the health service would be on the verge of collapse under the joint pressures of staff shortages and increased hospitalisations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)